Canadian PM Justin Trudeau, wife announce separation

 Married in May 2005 in Montreal, they have three children, 14-year-old, Ella-Grace, Xavier, 15, and their youngest Hadrien, who is nine.

-The outlet CBC cited a statement from the prime minister’s office (PMO) that they have signed a legal separation agreement.
+The CBC News cited a statement from the prime minister’s office (PMO) that they have signed a legal separation agreement.

 “As always, we remain a close family with deep love and respect for each other and for everything we have built and will continue to build,” the separate Instagram posts from them said.